What's the BEST Way to Keep Connected while RVing?

 - Have questions?
 Join our (free) Internet for RVers Facebook group to interact with other RVers interested in this topic.

-We do offer limited personalized mobile internet advising sessions where we take the time to help you assess your needs based on your unique goals, travel style, internet needs and budget.
+We do offer limited personalized mobile internet advising sessions where help you assess your needs based on your unique goals, travel style, internet needs and budget.

-We start with an online interview form, then a 1 hour private video conference call and then we then create you a customized guide and shopping list for the products and services that will best meet your needs.
+We start with an online interview and then a 1 hour private video conference call followed up with a customized written report with a shopping list for the products and services that we think will best meet your needs.